joshcol9232/sort_visualiser/README.md

 **R** | Reset array.
 **I** | Invert/reverse array.
 **Q** | Cancel current sort.
+**L** | Reload config file.

 Resetting the array regenerates all of the elements in the array, so if you ever have any problems with the array, for example duplicate array elements due to running multiple sorts, then reset the array and you should be good to go.

+NOTE: Reloading the config file does not reload audio settings, for that you need to restart the program.

 #### Display modes:
 **Key** | **Sort**